Revisiting the gluino mass limits in the pMSSM in the light of the latest LHC data and Dark Matter constraints: Models

-The two distinct branches in agreement with the PLANCK data\cite{Aghanim:2018eyx} are presented in Fig.\eqref{llrl_fig1}.
+The two distinct cyan blue dotted branches in the Fig.\eqref{llrl_fig1} are in agreement with the PLANCK data\cite{Aghanim:2018eyx}.
 The corresponding allowed regions are shown in cyan blue points.
-In the lower branch the cyan blue points imply DM producing mechanisms corresponding to LSP-pair annihilation through a $s$-channel light $h$-resonance of mass $\approx 125$ GeV.
+In the lower branch the cyan blue points produce the correct value of the DM relic density corresponding to LSP-pair annihilation through a s-channel light h-resonance.
 Moreover, there are points in that branch which correspond to $Z$-resonances also.
 This branch extends up to $M_{\widetilde{g}} \lesssim 800$ GeV.
 For higher gluino masses the tiny higgsino component of the dominantly bino like LSP is too small to continue this mechanism.

 The upper branch is approximately parallel to the red line.
 The lower part of this branch represents the mass region where the LSP pair annihilation is the dominant DM relic density production mechanism.
 In the upper part of this branch the LSP coannihilation with a nearly mass degenerate sparticle like the $\widetilde{g}$, $\widetilde{\chi}_1^\pm$ and $\widetilde{\chi}_2^0$ are the main contribution to the relic density production.
 For very high gluino masses beyond the LHC reach, LSP coannihilation with gluino plays a very important role for DM relic density production.